MarioGibney/bitcoin-security-research/Rebuttals.md

 [work in progress]

-This is a place to record commonly repeated false or over-simplified assertions about bitcoin's security model.
+This is a place to record and respond to commonly repeated false or over-simplified assertions on bitcoin's future security model.

 ## Reducing Blocksize to Generated Needed Fees